Joli’s Silver Hair Journey

-I remember many people would comment on my tinsel and say, “you’re too young to have gray hair!”
+Many people commented on my tinsel and say, “you’re too young to have gray hair!”
 I eventually began to reply, “Evidently, my hair didn’t get that memo.”

-I did begin coloring my hair with semi-permanent color (Shades EQ) when I was about 19.
+I began coloring my hair with semi-permanent color (Shades EQ) when I was about 19.

 It was really to just play with colors and my friend was a hair stylist so I let her have fun too.
 There weren’t any bright primary colors yet, about the craziest I ever had was extremely dark eggplant or cherry cola red.

 At the age of 23, I went through a sudden and unexpected divorce, and my hair doubled in whites very rapidly.
 I noticed my streak over my left temple was showing more and more, at this point.

 My trips to the salon became monthly for at least the next 10 years.